Only via a cursory glance at an A-Z of global destinations could you put Abu Dhabi anywhere near Accrington.

 “It’s novel, it’s fun and it’s effective in producing a new revenue stream.”

-Stanley’s most famous fan, former England Test cricket captain and now Sky Sports cricket commentator, David ‘Bumble’ Lloyd, was the first to sign on the dotted line, albeit he has yet to swap the commentary booth for an appearance in Stanley’s colours.
+Stanley’s most famous fan, former England cricketer, Lancashire captain, Sky Sports cricket commentator and all round raconteur, David ‘Bumble’ Lloyd, was the first to sign on the dotted line, albeit he has yet to swap the commentary booth for an appearance in Stanley’s colours.

 Peter said the type of things fans of Premier League clubs take for granted – tarmac car parks, refreshment bars, electronic screens and flushing toilets – are, or were, considered something of a luxury at the Wham Stadium, until recently.